Bevindo a Quinta do Barbeito

 - - - - - - - - -

 I don’t accept dogs, cigarettes or recreational drugs, indoors or outdoors, anywhere on the property.
 Sorry.
-Alcohol in moderation is fine in the evening.
+Alcohol in moderation is fine IN THE EVENING.
+Alcohol at lunch increases the risk of personal injury, sunstroke, poor concentration and damage to tools and plants.

 In your initial contact